 Overnight: Cairo | Breakfast

 Cairo - Luxor.
-We spend this morning exploring the famous Egyptian Museum, which contains one of the world’s most important collections of ancient artefacts.
-Amongst the fascinating Egyptian relics, we see the treasures of King Tutankhamun, including his famous solid gold funerary mask.
+This morning we visit the famous Egyptian Museum, which is home to a mind boggling array of Egyptian relics and antiquities including the treasures of King Tutankhamun and his famous solid gold funerary mask.

 Overnight: Luxor | Breakfast